10 Ways a Reauthorized JJDPA Would Improve Young Lives, Communities

 Children should be treated fairly.
 Youth of color are greatly over-represented in the juvenile justice system.
-S. 1169 gives clear direction to states to implement data-driven approaches to ensure fairness to reduce racial and ethnic disparities.
+The JJDPA gives clear direction to states to implement data-driven approaches to ensure fairness to reduce racial and ethnic disparities.
 The bill also promotes fairness by expanding youth access to counsel and by informing youth of opportunities to seal or expunge juvenile records once they have gotten their lives back on track.
 Learn more.

 Youth of color are over-represented in jj system. #JJDPA helps reduce racial & ethnic disparities: bit.ly/top10jjdpa #JJDPAMatters